Sakshi-Mane/NodejsExpressjs-blog-website/README.md

 # Name
-Blog Website Project
+# Blog Website Project

 # Description
-This awesome project is a web application written in EJS templating, Node.js, Express.js, and JavaScript.
+This project is a web application, this project is made in EJS templating, Node.js, Express.js, and JavaScript.
 You can create, read, and remove your blog with this project.

 # Installations